Lazarus "Gringo" Boora, Background, Career - Pindula

 |+

-He was born on the 18th of October 1973 in a village called Rukweza in .
-He is married and has five children.
+He was born on the 18th of October 1973 in a village called Rukweza in Rusape.
+He married to Netsai Meki and five children.

 ==Education==